One of the Greatest Advantages of SaaS is Flexibility

 As a SaaS company, there is an incredibly valuable aspect to your platform that you absolutely need to be utilizing in your growth strategy: flexibility.
 This includes your marketing campaigns and tactics, your sales strategy and all that entails, and your customer support/success processes.
 The flexibility of SaaS should be one of your leading angles for winning new customers and for growing your business with existing customers.

 Why?
 Because for decades, companies had virtually no options when it came to technology.
 You had Microsoft Office or Apple iWork.
-Now you have Box, Dropbox, G Guite, Quip, and many, many others.
+Now you have Box, Dropbox, G Guite, and many, many others.
 The same goes for virtually any other business function.
 CRMs, ERPs, data sharing tools, and others.
 There are dozens if not hundreds of options for businesses’ specific needs.
 That competition is increasing, too.
 In 2012, SaaS companies in one market segment had fewer than three competitors.
 By the end of 2017, it was nine.
-By now, it’s likely well into the teens.
+By now, it’s likely well into the teens — or even higher.

 Now is the time to invest in communicating and leveraging the flexibility of SaaS as it pertains to your product.
 The demand for what you have to offer is higher, but so is the competition.
 To remain competitive, retain your customers, and continue your growth trajectory, it’s critical that you maximize the flexibility of your SaaS platform, how people hear about that flexibility, and how they experience it.